New CDC COVID-19 isolation guidance weakens labor protections, discriminates against high-risk people, and does not match the science

 In the new guidance, the CDC does not tell people to mask if they are COVID-positive or feeling sick - or even strongly recommend it - but instead lists masking as the third item presented in an either/or list, thus downplaying it as an essential tool to make public spaces accessible.
 In addition, the high-risk groups list appears narrowed and doesn't include other groups at heightened risk, including people of color; the CDC's main People with Certain Medical Conditions page has also not been migrated over, which is an important page many people access to learn about their own risk and use for documentation of being high-risk.
 There is also concern about other COVID-19-specific pages being marked as no longer up-to-date, when COVID-19-specific information is still needed for people to stay safe.

 The continued chipping away of guidelines continues to reduce people's abilities to keep themselves safe now and in the future.
-What will we do when COVID levels reach or exceed previous surge wastewater levels again?
-What will be do when we need paid sick leave?
+What will we do when COVID-19 levels reach or exceed previous surge wastewater levels again?
+What will be done when we need paid sick leave?
 What will we do when the next pandemic hits?
 The CDC must provide leadership with public health guidelines that reflect the path that we should be taking, not the path that has been forced upon us for the sake of convenience.
 The CDC should not make recommendations that make people sicker.

 The consequences of health outcomes from COVID-19 will affect citizens, health policies, and resources for years to come.
 The CDC is shirking their responsibility to public health and equal rights under the law.
 The CDC must rescind these new guidelines and address that the lack of paid sick leave in the United States is a public health emergency by working with other agencies in support of universal paid sick leave.
 The CDC should emphasize in updated guidance that masking and testing are core prevention strategies.
 More specific information on groups and individuals who are high-risk needs to be added to future guidelines, and the CDC high-risk conditions page retained.
 The CDC must cease capitulating to business interests and political pressure and recommend scientifically-based isolation guidance in order to protect people and reduce the burden of COVID-19.